ChenQiang-CN/a301_2020/notebooks/week10/ndvi_rasterio.md

 print(f"{small_width=},{small_height=}")
 ```

+## Reading from a rasterio window

 Now I'm ready to form a rasterio "window" that just gives me
-the part of the big scenes I need to read in:
+the part of the big scenes I need to read in

 ```{code-cell} ipython3
 small_window=Window(ul_col, ul_row, small_width, small_height)
 ```

+* Here is how to find the lower right corner by counting over and down from (0,0)

 ```{code-cell} ipython3
 lr_x, lr_y = small_transform*(small_width,-small_height)